9 Intro to Linux Administration

 $SERVER_ADDRESS:/home/ubuntu ubuntu@

-Note that I’m copying the public key, but SSH access is still using the server’s .pem
+We’re copying the public key, but SSH access (argument to -i

-key because I don’t have another key registered yet.
+key because there isn’t another one registered yet.

-Now the public key is on the server, but it’s in the ubuntu
+The public key is on the server, but in the ubuntu

 user’s home directory.
 You’ll need to do the following: